PdxCodeGuild/advjs-curriculum/final-exam-study-guide.md

   * callbacks, promises, etc.
 * use route parameters to extract values out of URLs
 * use curl, postman, or web browser to send HTTP requests to test out routes on your server
+* use the split method to split strings on a given character

 ## Helpful Hints